 Using EBITDA as a performance measure has material limitations as compared to net income, or other financial measures as defined under U.S. GAAP as it excludes certain recurring items which may be meaningful to investors.
-EBITDA excludes interest expense or interest income, however, as we have borrowed money to finance transactions and operations, or invested available eash to generate interest income, interest expense and interest expense or interest income, however, as we have borrowed money to finance transactions and operations, or invested available eash to generate interest income, interest expense and interest income are elements of our cost structure and ability to generate revenue and returns for our stockholders.
-Further, EBITDA excludes depreciation and amortization; however, as we use capital and intargible assets to generate revenues, depreciation and amortization are a necessary element of our costs and ability to generate revenue.
-Finally, EBITDA excludes interest expense, interest income, depreciation and amortization and income taxes has material limitations as compared to net income.
+EBITDA excludes interest expense or interest income; however, as we have borrowed money to finance transactions and operations, or invested available cash to generate interest income, interest expense and interest income are elements of our cost structure and ability to generate revenue and returns for our stockholders.
+Further, EBITDA excludes depreciation and amortization; however, as we use capital and intangible assets to generate revenues, depreciation and amortization are a necessary element of our costs and ability to generate revenue.
+Finally, EBITDA excludes income taxes; however, as we are organized as a corporation, the payment of taxes is a necessary element of our operations.
+As a result of these exclusions from EBITDA, any measure that excludes interest expense, interest income, depreciation and amortization and income taxes has material limitations as compared to net income.
 When using EBITDA as a performance measure, management compensates for these limitations by comparing EBITDA to net income in each period, so as to allow for the comparison of the performance of the underlying core operations with the overall performance of the company on a full-cost, after tax basis.
 Using both EBITDA and net income to evaluate the business allows management and investors to (a) assess our relative performance against our competitors and (b) monitor our capacity to generate returns for our stockholders.